snarfed/oauth-dropins/README.md

   the destination site.

-  If you want to add OAuth scopes beyond the default one(s) needed for login, you can pass them to the `scopes` kwarg as a string or sequence of strings.
+  If you want to add OAuth scopes beyond the default one(s) needed for login, you can pass them to the `scopes` kwarg as a string or sequence of strings, or include them in the `scopes` query parameter in the POST request body.
 This is currently supported with Facebook, Google+, Blogger, and Instagram.

 - `redirect_url(state=None)` returns the URL to redirect to at the destination site to initiate the OAuth flow. `StartHandler` will redirect here